QuentinDuval/IdrisReducers/README.md

 # Idris Reducers

-Implementation a reducer-like library in Idris, inspired by the great Clojure reducer library: https://clojure.org/reference/reducers.
+Implementation a reducer-like library in Idris, inspired by the great Clojure transducer library: https://clojure.org/reference/transducers.

 ## Goal & Motivation

-The goal is to provide reductions step (the accumulating function of foldl) that:
+The goal is to provide transformation of accumulating functions that:

-* Can be composed without the overhead of creating intermediary lists
+* Can be composed together as transformation pipe
+* Do not suffer from the overhead of creating intermediary lists
-* Remains simple to write, read and reason about
+* Can support arbitrary inner state (for non trivial transformations)

 ## Example